 Support sustainability of communication component

 Communication component is key to succeed in HPV vaccine introduction due to its particular sensitivity to public opinion.
-Georgia needs more effort for continuous information campaigns with engagement of all key stakeholders and well-organized social media activities after introduction of HPV vaccin for which sustainable financing and strong management is required.
+Georgia needs more effort for continuous information campaigns with engagement of all key stakeholders and well-organized social media activities after introduction of HPV vaccine for which sustainable financing and strong management is required.
 Since 2020, communication component will be funded from the state immunization program budget and procured activities will be based on the strategy and action plan on vaccine communication.
 The international partners and other stakeholders will work together support the MoLHSA in decision-making and monitor the procured communication activities within the state program.

 Engage doctor-specialists since the beginning of vaccine introduction